Healthdirect Free Australian health advice you can count on.

 Breastfeeding your baby

 Breastfeeding is a natural way to feed your baby.
-It provides all the nutrition your baby needs during their first 6 months, and also helps to create a loving bond between you and your baby.
+It provides all the nutrition your baby needs during their first 6 months of life.
+It also helps to create a loving bond between you and your baby.

 The first milk you produce is called colostrum.
-It is rich in antibodies and fat, which newborns need to build their immunity.
+It is rich in fat and antibodies, which newborns need to build their immunity.
+Breastmilk changes to meet the needs of your baby.

 Any amount of breastfeeding is beneficial, even if it’s only for a short time.